marklogic-community/marklogic-samplestack/browser/README.md

 * build it and run its unit tests;
 * visit the application in the browser;
 * (re)run the unit tests in the browser;
-* review the code-coverage report for the unit tests.
+* review the code-coverage report for the unit tests;
+* execute and report on end-to-end tests of the 3-tiered application

 ### One-Time Prerequisites Setup